 But, before we get into all these details, let’s start with what is false ceiling?

-So, what is false ceiling?
+What is false ceiling?

 Well, as the name suggests, it’s a secondary ceiling or a dropped ceiling, which is made using Plaster of paris, gypsum board or other light materials like PVC or plywood.
 A false ceiling is attached with the main RCC ceiling or below the main roof of the room/space.
 False ceiling helps hide the original RCC ceiling, beams, and pillars and also helps conceal electrical wires and other cables.
 False ceiling has become very popular these days, because it helps improve the overall aesthetics of the room with latest ceiling designs and opens up a lot of option to light-up and decorate the interior roof.

 Costs of false ceiling (Gypsum, POP and PVC) in India